 Our Nominating and Corporate Governance Committee currently consists of Messrs.
 Barry M. Smith, Scott E. Lamb and Stephen M. R. Covey.
 Mr. Barry M. Smith serves as the Chairperson of the Nominating and Corporate Governance Committee.
 Each member of the Nominating and Corporate Governance Committee meets the independence requirements set forth in the NASDAQ listing requirements and the Nominating and Corporate Governance Committee charter.
-Our Nominating and Corporate Governance Committee held five meetings in 2021.
-The Nominating and Corporate Governance Committee met once in executive session without management present and during such session the Chairperson of the Nominating and Corporate Governance Committee chaired such executive session.
+Our Nominating and Corporate Governance Committee held four meetings in 2022.
+The Nominating and Corporate Governance Committee met twice in executive session without management present.
 The primary responsibilities of the Nominating and Corporate Governance Committee include, among other things:

-- assisting the Board of Directors in establishing the minimum qualifications for a director nominee, including the qualities and skills that members of our Board of Directors are expected to possess; - · management succession planning; - selecting, or recommending that our Board of Directors selects, the director nominees for election at the next annual meeting of stockholders, or to fill vacancies on our Board of Directors occurring between annual meetings of stockholders; - advising the Board of Directors on management of the Company's strategy, initiatives, risks opportunities and reporting on material environmental, social and governance matters; - identifying and evaluating individuals qualified to become members of our Board of Directors, consistent with criteria approved by our Board of Directors and our Nominating and Corporate Governance Committee; and - · developing, recommending to our Board of Directors, and assessing our corporate governance policies.
+- assisting the Board of Directors in establishing the minimum qualifications for a director nominee, including the qualities and skills that members of our Board of Directors are expected to possess; - management succession planning; - selecting, or recommending that our Board of Directors selects, the director nominees for election at the next annual meeting of stockholders, or to fill vacancies on our Board of Directors occurring between annual meetings of stockholders; - identifying and evaluating individuals qualified to become members of our Board of Directors, consistent with criteria approved by our Board of Directors and our Nominating and Corporate Governance Committee; - · developing, recommending to our Board of Directors, and assessing our corporate governance policies; and - · advising the Board of Directors on management of the Company's strategy, initiatives, and risks opportunities as it relates to governance.